How to Apply for Prospective Students

 NOTE: International students may skip to Step 5.

 Complete the Free Application for Federal Student Aid (FAFSA) for school year 2014-15.
 The FAFSA is available after January 1 of the year you will be entering college.
 Apply online with FAFSA on the Web.
-List Carleton College's school code 002340 so we wil receive the results.
+List Carleton College's school code 002340 so we will receive the results.

 The FAFSA is a required document used to determine a student’s eligibility for federal aid, such as the Pell Grant, Direct Stafford or Perkins loans, student employment, etc. Any federal aid you qualify for will be incorporated into your aid award from Carleton.

 If your federal tax returns have already been submitted to the IRS when you are completing the FAFSA, please agree to the IRS data retrieval when prompted to automatically fill in tax information.
 This will help to avoid additional information requests to complete the federal financial aid application process.